dluisvaldivia/thatsveryadhd/README.md

 # That's Very ADHD

 This is a responsive and user-friendly website designed to promote Sarah K. Buendia's ADHD coaching services.
-The site integrates scheduling, payment, and informational features to streamline client interactions and enhance user experience.
+The site integrates scheduling, payment, and informational features.

 ## Features
 - **My Story Page**: Introduces Sarah, her journey, and her mission to help individuals with ADHD.